Skip to main content

 More than 90% of children with soft tissue sarcomas can be treated with limb-sparing (also known as limb-salvage) and reconstructive surgery.
 CHOP surgeons regularly perform these complex surgeries and are constantly working to improve outcomes for children with the most difficult-to-treat tumors.

 Limb-sparing surgery is performed under general anesthesia.
 It involves cutting out the tumor and a margin of healthy tissue surrounding it.
-Depending on the size and location of the tumor, as well as your child’s age and stage of growth, orthopaedic and plastic surgeons may use a variety of reconstructive methods to restore your child’s body function.
+Depending on the size and location of the tumor, as well as your child’s age and stage of growth, orthopedic and plastic surgeons may use a variety of reconstructive methods to restore your child’s body function.
 Reconstructive surgery, if necessary, will occur on the same day the tumor is removed.

 Reconstruction may include: